daviddeutsch/mangrove/readme.md

 ### It's not just "a faster horse"

+It's actually a [motorized robospider](http://verraes.net/2014/01/henry-ford-fallacy/) for people who rock a fez.

 In the past, you downloaded zip files and install them into Joomla.
 Now, with Joomla 3.0, you can have them automatically update.
 That's just a faster horse.

 ### It's not a firehose